Beyond Diagonal Reconfigurable Intelligent Surfaces: A Multi-Sector Mode Enabling Highly Directional Full-Space Wireless Coverage: Scaling Law

 \section{Scaling Law}

 In this section, we analyze how the received power of the multi-sector BD-RIS-assisted system scales as a function of the number of sectors $L$ to show the benefit of the proposed multi-sector BD-RIS.
+Different from the scaling law presented in \cite{wu2019intelligent}, where the impact of the number of RIS elements to the received power is investigated, here we focus on the impact of the number of sectors $L$, which is a novel factor based on the proposed multi-sector BD-RIS model, to the received power.

 We consider a multi-sector BD-RIS-assisted SU-SISO system ($N = K = N_k = 1$) for simplicity.
 The single-antenna transmitter is allocated within the coverage of sector 1 of the multi-sector BD-RIS with $\theta_\mathrm{IT} = 0$.
 The single-antenna user is randomly allocated around the multi-sector BD-RIS, e.g., within the coverage of sector $l'$, $\forall l'\in\mathcal{L}$.
 The transmitting symbol is $s\in\mathbb{C}$ with $\mathbb{E}\{|s|^2\} = 1$.
-According to equations (\ref{eq:channel_model}) and (\ref{eq:ris_constraint_siso}), the received signal is expressed as
+According to equation (\ref{eq:channel_model}), the received signal is expressed as

 where $P_\mathrm{T}$ denotes the transmitting power, $\mathbf{h}_\mathrm{UI}\in\mathbb{C}^M$ and $\mathbf{h}_\mathrm{IT}\in\mathbb{C}^M$ denote channels from sector $l'$ of the multi-sector BD-RIS to the user and from the transmitter to sector 1 of the multi-sector BD-RIS with small-scale fading components $\tilde{\mathbf{h}}_\mathrm{UI}$ and $\tilde{\mathbf{h}}_\mathrm{IT}$, respectively. $\zeta$ is the path loss and $n$ is the noise.
 The received signal power at the user side is given by